Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the ``R\&D Hub Aimed at Ensuring Transparency and Reliability of Generative AI Models'' project of the Ministry of Education, Culture, Sports, Science and Technology.
+This work was partially supported by the ``R\&D Hub Aimed at Ensuring Transparency and Reliability of Generative AI Models'' project of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+This work was partially supported by JST K Program Japan Grant Number JPMJKP24C3 and JSPS KAKENHI Grant Number 25H01137.
 This study was carried out using the TSUBAME4.0 supercomputer at Institute of Science Tokyo.